iracambi's exciting new program

 Making complex systems understandable & available to all

-Over the last twenty years, Iracambi has planted over 150,000 trees in the remote mountains of the Serra do Brigadeiro.
+Over the last twenty years, Iracambi has planted over 160,000 trees in the remote mountains of the Serra do Brigadeiro and we now plan to plant thousands more.
 This has been grindingly hard work, hauling seedlings up mountainsides, and a percentage of the young seedlings has fallen prey to invasive grass or ant attacks.
-And as you can imagine we have learned a lot about how to do successful reforestation in fragmented forests, as well as mistakes that we don’t need to repeat.
+As you can imagine we have learned a lot about how to do successful reforestation in fragmented forests, as well as mistakes that we don’t need to repeat.

 Like this idea?